taylorthorsen/kickstarter-analysis/Kickstarter Analysis_Readme.md

 ## Overview of Project

 ### Purpose
 The Purpose of this challenge was to get us comfortable working with excel and being able to digest large data sets.
-Through this kickstarter we have been able to vsiualize and analyse Louise's data to help her campaign be successful.
+Through this kickstarter we have been able to visualize and analyze Louise's data to help her campaign be successful.

 ## Analysis and Challenges